 I remember when gluten started to get street cred.
-Back in the year 2000, I went to 27 separate physicians before being diagnosed with a gluten allergy.
-It was not “a thing.”
-I had multiple medical professionals look me in eye and accuse me of lying when I apprised them of my bizarre symptoms (such as gaining 12 pounds in one hour from inflammation after eating a single pancake.)
-Then all of a sudden, gluten-free went global.
-There were alternative flours in mainstream grocery stores.
-Restaurants were offering options.
+In 2000, I went to 27 separate physicians before being diagnosed with a gluten allergy.
+That is to say, having a gluten allergy was not “a thing.”
+Multiple medical professionals looked me in the eye and accused me of lying when I apprised them of my bizarre symptoms, such as gaining 12 pounds in one hour from inflammation after eating a single pancake.

-I was a competitive athlete growing up.
-Four to six hours in a gym was the norm for me throughout high school.
+I was a competitive athlete growing up, so spending four to six hours in a gym was the norm for me throughout high school.
 It wasn’t until I stopped working out so intensely that I even noticed my food sensitivities.
 My nutritionist explained high intensity exercise had been offsetting the histamines in my bloodstream.
-Sweating it out remains the best cureall when I have a reaction.
-Reactions can take up to 72 hours to peak.
-If I accidentally eat gluten, here’s my routine: activated charcoal to detox (this works for dogs too), Benadryl for allergy relief, an elimination diet of easy-to-digest foods for three days, Bikram yoga, and coffee.
+For me, sweating it out remains the best cure-all when I have a gluten reaction, which can take up to 72 hours to peak.
+If I accidentally eat gluten, here’s my routine: Activated charcoal to detox, Benadryl for allergy relief, an elimination diet of easy-to-digest foods for three days, Bikram yoga, and coffee.

 If I’m absolutely too ill to work out, I frequent the steam room at Equinox.
-Infrared saunas are also magic.
 Find what works for you.

 Shop gluten-free cookbooks below.